Avraham Ben-Yitzhak

-Avraham Ben-Yitzhak (אברהם בן יצחק; 1883–1950) was a Hebrew poet.
+Avraham Ben-Yitzhak (אַבְרָהָם בֶּן יִצְחָק; 1883–1950) was a Hebrew poet.

 Biography

 He was born Avraham Sonne, on September 13, 1883, in Przemyśl, Austrian Galicia, a region of Eastern Europe which has changed hands throughout history between Austria and Poland.
 In his youth, Przemyśl was part of the Austrian Empire, and he moved to Vienna to study.
 In 1938, he fled to the British Mandate of Palestine after the German occupation of Vienna.
 He died in 1950 in Israel of tuberculosis.
 He had only published eleven poems in his lifetime.
 These, and a few more, were rediscovered after his death.

 He was a friend of Elias Canetti, who met him in 1933.
 Canetti describes "Dr. Sonne" in his autobiographical book Das Augenspiel (The Play of the Eyes).
 In his description, Avraham Ben-Yitzhak appears as a profound scholar with interests in religion, philosophy, psychology and sociology.
 Dr. Sonne had a lasting influence on Canetti, who later wrote a profile of him in the April 7, 1986, edition of The New Yorker.
 He was also a friend of James Joyce and rumored to be romantically attached to Leah Goldberg.
 Most of all, and especially in his later years, his friends remembered him for his long silences.